denwilliams/bluetooth-avr-remote/README.md

 Network connected AVR remote control via Blueooth connected Arduino rotary encoder

 I use this at home to turn on and adjust the volume of the receiver from another room.
+Only works with Yamaha at the moment, will be adding Pioneer soon.

 Needs a `config.json` to work, eg: